GraphAIR: Graph Representation Learning with Neighborhood Aggregation and Interaction: The Proposed Method: GraphAIR

 We suppose there are \((K + 1)\) layers in the underlying graph convolutional model, where the last layer is employed for node classification.
 For GraphAIR, we employ two separate and symmetric branches, each of which consists of \(K\) graph convolutional layers to obtain \(\bm{h}_i^\text{agg}\) and \(\bm{\bar{h}}_i^\text{agg}\).
 Then, considering \(\bm{h}_i^\text{agg}\) and \(\bm{\bar{h}}_i^\text{agg}\) have aggregated enough information from neighborhoods, here we conduct the neighborhood interaction only once by multiplying \(\bm{h}_i^\text{agg}\) and \(\bm{\bar{h}}_i^\text{agg}\) for the sake of efficiency.
 Additionally, we employ three graph convolutional layers followed by softmax activation functions on \(\bm{h}_i^\text{air}\), \(\bm{h}_i^\text{agg}\), and \(\bm{\bar{h}}_i^\text{agg}\).
 In summary, there will be \((2K + 3)\) layers in GraphAIR.

+The proposed GraphAIR model with \(K = 1\) is illustrated in Figure \ref{fig:framework}.
 Each layer in GraphAIR has the same space and time complexity as the underlying model and the additional computation cost of GraphAIR is mainly introduced by the multiplication process for the neighborhood interaction.
 For the neighborhood interaction in Eq. (\ref{eq:node-interaction}), the cost is \(O(nd)\) where \(d\) is the embedding dimension.
 For each layer of the existing graph convolutional model such as GCN and GAT, it takes \(O(n^2d)\) time to proceed Eq. (\ref{eq:summarization-aggregator}).
 Therefore, the additional computation cost of neighborhood interaction is insignificant.
 That is to say, our proposed approach is as asymptotically efficient as the underlying graph convolutional model.